What is ustekinumab?

 - Serious infections: Ustekinumab may lower your ability to fight infections.
 Some infections could become serious and you may need to be admitted to hospital.
 If you have an infection before you start treatment with ustekinumab, you must tell your doctor.
 If you get an infection while on ustekinumab, tell your doctor straight away.

-Other side effects not listed in this leaflet may also occur.
+Other side effects not listed here may also occur.
 Tell your doctor if you notice any other side effects that you think might be caused by ustekinumab.